neuralmagic/deepsparse/examples/benchmark-ui/README.md

 ## Local Start

 Run the following command to spin up the Gradio demo locally.
-In addition, there is an option of using Gradio's public URL for sharing with this demo with others.
+In addition, there is an option of using Gradio's public URL for sharing this demo with others.

 ```bash
 python app.py